Lester Holt starts show for children about the coronavirus

 NEW YORK — In the NBC “Nightly News” inaugural kids edition, Sadie of Morristown, New Jersey, posed the question that everyone wishes had an answer.

-After a test run last week, NBC's Lester Holt on Tuesday is starting a twice-weekly newscast that he hopes can ease some of the mystery and worry for young people about a pandemic that's kept them out of school and many of their parents at home.
+After a test run last week, NBC’s Lester Holt on Tuesday started a twice-weekly newscast that he says he hopes can ease some of the mystery and worry for young people about a pandemic that’s kept them out of school and many of their parents at home.

 Posted Tuesday and Thursday afternoons, the program will run between six to 10 minutes and be available on NBC’s YouTube channel and other digital platforms.